robig/stlab/readme.txt

 * Poll for device availability and program change!
 * Preset list (request from and save to device) edit by using LIVE view
 * Save & Load (single) presets to/from file
+* display if current preset has been changed and got not written to file or device

 == Planned version X:
 * import Preset lists in VOX' format